 Course Description

-This course is structured around the metaphysical, ontological, and epistemological issues that are generated by our concepts of race and racism.
+This course is structured around the metaphysical, ontological, and epistemological issues that are generated by our concepts of "race" and "racism."
 The kinds of questions we will explore in the first part of the course include: What is race?
 Do races exist?
+If races do not exist, what ought we to do?
 If races exist, in what sense are they real?
-What would be necessary for races to be “scientifically objective” entities?
-What does it mean to call them “social constructions”?
+What would be necessary for races to be considered “scientifically objective” entities?
+What does it mean to call races “social constructions” and what are some of the problems with thinking of "race" in this way?
 In the second half of the course, we will apply what we learned in the first half and address questions such as: What is racism?
+Where does racism originate from?
 What sorts of things can be racist (e.g., persons, acts, beliefs, feelings, places, or institutions)?
-Is there such as thing as “unintentional” racism?
+Is there such a thing as “unintentional” racism?
 What does it mean to say that racism is “structural” or “institutional”?
 Is it better to define racism in a narrow or broad sense?
-Is racism an ideology, a way of being in the world, a vice, or neither?
+Is racism a set of beliefs (e.g., an ideology), a way of comporting oneself in the world (e.g., a vice), a set of feelings (e.g., biases), all of the above, or something else?

 Meeting Times